KT press

 Annette Van Den Bosch "Women Artists' Careers: Public Policy and the Market" in Alison Beale and Bosch (eds) Ghosts in the Machine: Women and Cultural Policy in Canada and Australia.
 Ontario: Garamond Press, 1998.
 Critical analysis drawn from different surveys of the position of the women artist in Australia in the last 20 years, especially the 1984 and 1988 surveys of Australia Arts Council on strategies for women artists.

 Eric Riddler "Survey Results" in Joan Kerr and Jo Holder (ed) Past/Present: The National Women's Art Anthology (Australia: Craftsman House, 1999) pp.159-168.
-Lists figures of museum acquisitions, solo shows in Australia from1975-1995.
+Lists figures of museum acquisitions, solo shows in Australia from 1975-1995.

 Germany